 All in all, Beagles are great for hunting in open, low-cut grass where they can track and catch small game.
 Some hunters also suggest that their spotted coats colors add a bit of camouflage to their presence, but that aspect is still up for debate.

 Largely thanks to evolution, many species carry their traits well beyond the timeframe that they’ve used them in.
-In other words, most Beagles still retain the hunting instincts they were originally bred for despite being domesticated for companionship.
+In other words, most Beagles still retain the hunting instincts they were originally bred to do, despite being domesticated.

-For example, Beagles still use three different sounds that extend from their hunting days.
-Barking, baying, and howling are all different calls that a Beagle will do to alert their master of an animal.
+For example, Beagles still use 3 different sounds that extend from their hunting days.
+Barking, baying, and howling are all different calls that a Beagle will utilize to alert their master of an animal.
+A skilled and experienced hunter will know the difference.

 Most hunting dogs help their humans by tracking and locating the animals.
 Others will chase down the game and corner them in one place while waiting for the humans to get a good shot or arrive.